joystick2020/joystick2020.github.io/index.md

 penetration testings, source code auditing, reverse engineering, and training courses. <br><br>

-I got a Ph.D. in Computer Science in 2014 from the Universit&agrave; degli Studi di Milano, where I mainly worked in the [LaSER](http://security.di.unimi.it/)(systems and network security lab).
+I got a Ph.D. in Computer Science in 2014 from Universit&agrave; degli Studi di Milano, where I mainly worked in the [LaSER](http://security.di.unimi.it/)(systems and network security lab).
 My Ph.D. thesis is titled "*Hardware-assisted Virtualization and its Applications to Systems Security*", and is available